 - perform highway construction work

 - input data into computer-based mapping programs

 As a municipal employee, hours are same as hours of any other summer employee in the department, whether the agency works a five-day or four-day work week during the summer.
-Training is provided over three-days on May 21th and 22st and May 23st.
+Training is provided over three-days on June 1st, 2nd, and 3rd.
 1-1/2 days are with the municipal employee and the student together, who are taught about pavement management systems and CAMP-RS in particular.
 Municipal employees and students work together to survey real roads, input data into CAMP-RS, and generate reports.

 Program administrators will make a minimum of two field visits to help students overcome any difficulties specific to the municipality, ensure surveys and reports are created in the proper manner, and to help the public works agency understand that information.
 In addition, staff will be available to students for phone consultation and by email as needed.
 Staff also provides necessary computer support & project advice to enable interns and employees to complete CAMP-RS successfully.